 Anyone who watched The Bachelorette star Andi Dorfman when she was on Juan Pablo's season of The Bachelor knows why the title of her tell-all book, It's Not Okay: Turning Heartbreak Into Happily Never After, is both funny and depressing.
 Andi describes it as "basically a tongue-in-cheek diary of my breakup, but it's also kind of like the anti self-help book."

 I Said Yes

-Emily Maynard (now Johnson) was on Brad Womack's season of The Bachelor before starring on The Bachelorette, and now the married mother of two (with a third on the way) talks about how love "found her" after she couldn't find it herself, as well as her religious beliefs in I Said Yes: My Story of Heartbreak, Redemption, and True Love .
+Emily Maynard (now Johnson) was on Brad Womack's season of The Bachelor before starring on The Bachelorette, and now the married mother of four talks about how love "found her" after she couldn't find it herself, as well as her religious beliefs in I Said Yes: My Story of Heartbreak, Redemption, and True Love.

 In 2018, Andi followed up It's Not Okay with Single State of Mind, sharing more details on her single, post-Bachelor life.